charlesxu90/phbuilder/README.md

 2. Check whether your structure file contains any moleculetypes that <i>are</i> part of CHARMM36, but for which `pdb2gmx` <i>cannot</i> generate the topology data.
 Take as an example the lipid POPC.
 A CHARMM36 topology for POPC exists in the form of a stand-alone POPC.itp file, but if you supply just POPC.pdb to `gmpdb2gmx`, it won't be able to generate topol.top.
 If your structure file contains such residues, phbuilder can still be used but you'll be prompted for the path to POPC.itp when gentopol is called.

 3. Decide which residues you want to have titratable, and in which protonation state those residues should be at t = 0 (i.e. which initial lambda values they should have).
-If you do not care about this, you can set the `-auto` flag to have gentopol automatically choose the appropriate initial lambda values based on the system pH and pKa.
+If you do not care about this, you can use the `-auto <ph>` flag to have gentopol automatically choose the appropriate initial lambda values based on the system pH and pKas of the lambdagrouptypes.

-3. (Re)generate the topology using: <br /> `phbuilder gentopol -f input.pdb` <br /> Alternatively, you can set the `-auto` flag and run: <br /> `phbuilder gentopol -f input.pdb -auto` <br /> In this case, the initial lambda values will be guessed based on the system ph (optional flag for gentopol by default set to 7.0) together with the pKa specified in lambdagrouptypes.dat.
+3. (Re)generate the topology using: <br /> `phbuilder gentopol -f input.pdb` <br /> Alternatively, you can set the `-auto` flag and run: <br /> `phbuilder gentopol -f input.pdb -auto <ph>` <br /> In this case, the initial lambda values will be guessed based on the system ph (optional flag for gentopol by default set to 7.0) together with the pKa specified in lambdagrouptypes.dat.

 4. Add a periodix box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)): <br /> `gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5`